 - Facilities are available to the public always

-- Facilities are usually available to the public always, but enough capacity is reserved to ensure space for monthly permit holders
+- Facilities are usually open to the public, but enough capacity is reserved to ensure space for monthly permit holders

-- Spaces are rented to the public only when the businesses in the building are closed
+- Spaces are rented to the public only when the businesses in the building close.

 Profit from shared parking